Applications for the sixth annual International Law in the XXI Century Award for the best long paper on public international law are now closed.

 |+7 (495) 640-65-65|

-International and Comparative Law Research Center organizes the competition in cooperation with the Saint-Petersburg International Legal Forum and Ivanyan & Partners law firm.
+The International and Comparative Law Research Center organizes the competition with the support of the St. Petersburg International Legal Forum and Ivanyan & Partners law firm.
 The Informational partner is International Justice Journal.